Sidd-underscore/Sidd-underscore/README.md

 Web developper, designer, Nextjs specialist, and professional idiot
 </pre>

-<pre>Helloo!
+<code>Helloo!
 I've been coding for around 6 years now.
 I primarily code in JSX but have knowledge in TSX, JS, PY, HTML and CSS.
 I love TailwindCSS and was part of the first cohort Replit Reps (https://replit-reps.replit-community.repl.co/) program!
-Learn more about my coding: [sidd.studio/coding](https://sidd.studio/coding)</pre>
+Learn more about my coding: [sidd.studio/coding](https://sidd.studio/coding)</code>

 * <code>See my portfolio at [sidd.studio](https://sidd.studio)</code>
 * <code>You can contact me at [hello@sidd.studio](hello@sidd.studio)</code>